An Insider's Guide: Things to do in Hackney

-Hackney has one of the most diverse populations in the whole of England, and this fusion of cultures and cuisines, alongside Hackney’s signature ‘cool’ has resulted in the borough becoming London’s most exciting and eclectic place to eat and drink.
+Hackney has one of the most diverse populations in the whole of England, and this fusion of cultures and cuisines, alongside it's signature ‘cool’ status has resulted in the borough becoming London’s most exciting and eclectic place to eat and drink.

 Sager + Wilde